Published: 01 October 2021

-The National Institute for Health Research (NIHR) and The Medical Research Council (MRC) has launched a new complex intervention research framework.
+The NIHR and The Medical Research Council (MRC) has launched a new complex intervention research framework.

 The new framework provides an updated definition of complex interventions, highlighting the dynamic relationship between the intervention and its context.